microsoft/HoloLensNavigationForRobots/Setup/SETUP.md

 ```

 ## Pepper Naoqi SDK
-General ROS support for the Pepper robot and the Naoqi driver is documented here:
+For reference, general ROS support for the Pepper robot and the Naoqi driver is documented here:

 **http://wiki.ros.org/pepper**